avaneev/biteopt/README.md

 Running 10-20 times is a minimal requirement.
 This method is hugely probabilistic and it highly depends on its initial state, which is selected randomly.
 In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
+Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may